cryptoadong/StealthPay-js/README.md

-# spayment-js
+# stealthpay-js

-JavaScript library for interacting with the SPayment Protocol.
+JavaScript library for interacting with the StealthPay Protocol.

 ## Getting Started